AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Experimental Results

 \subsection{Anomaly Detection Hyperparameters}

-For Anomal-E to work for anomaly detection, it requires a downstream detector to characterise attacks as anomalies or not.
+Anomal-E requires a downstream detector to characterise attacks as anomalies or not.
 In the case of Anomal-E we chose to use the same algorithms as they used in their original paper \cite{Caville_2022}.
-These algorithms are PCA, CBLOF, and HBOS.
-For the Hyperparameter search, we used a more extensive search than what was used in the original paper; a summary of the Hyperparameter search can be seen in Table \ref{tab:estimator-hyper}.

-For AutoGraphAD, we have tried different settings to find the combination that yields the most reliable anomaly scores.
-As mentioned in Section \ref{sec:method}, we have individually configurable weights that affect the anomaly score.
-A detailed summary of the different parameters that we have evaluated can be found in Table \ref{tab:estimator-hyper}.
+For the Hyperparameter search, we used a more extensive search space, the grid can be found in our repository\footnote{\url{https://github.com/georgeani/AutoGraphAD/}}.
+Our Anomal-E implementation, including all variants evaluated, is available in our code repository.
+We used a Brute Force Hyperparameter search where we used the dataset labels to tune the parameters.
+We chose the results that yielded the best balance between F1-Score, Precision, and Recall.